Owen Williams (British Army officer): The Fast Set

 Williams accompanied the Prince of Wales on his visit to India in 1875–6.
 For the purposes of the royal suite for this journey, he had the title of equerry, with the courtiers Arthur Ellis and Dighton Probyn.
-He also had a role of aide-de-camp, with Charles Beresford.
+He also had a role of aide-de-camp, with Lord Charles Beresford.
 He was sent on a side trip from Bombay to Hyderabad state, in November 1875, in response to an invitation from its Prime Minister Salar Jung I, with Charles Harbord, 5th Baron Suffield and Francis Knollys.
 William Howard Russell's entry for 3 February 1876, on a visit to an area 25 miles from Agra known for wild boar, records that Williams had "got his hand in" at pig-sticking, as had Arthur Ellis and Augustus FitzGeorge.

 At the beginning of 1876 a potentially damaging scandal blew up, involving Williams's sister Edith, married to Heneage Finch, 7th Earl of Aylesford: who was in India with the Prince's party.
 She wrote to her husband in February of that year from Packington Hall, announcing her intention to run off with George Spencer-Churchill, Marquess of Blandford.
 George's brother Lord Randolph Churchill at the same time wrote to involve the Prince, whom he asked to moderate the reactions of Aylesford and Williams.
 Aylesford, however, sent a telegram to his mother, asking her to collect the children of the marriage; she had no idea of the circumstances, and Alexandra of Denmark, who knew what Edith intended, sent her husband the Prince a cipher telegram again asking him to smooth things over.
 Matters became embroiled since the Prince took Aylesford's side, while Randolph tried to pressure him over the existence of certain letters.
 Williams wrote to Charles Yorke, 5th Earl of Hardwicke, who was acting for the Prince in dealing with Randolph, suggesting Aylesford should challenge Blandford to a duel (by then illegal).
 Aylesford, by then returned from India, met Hardwicke in the House of Lords, and explained that instead he was divorcing Edith.